Attentention Deficit Hyperactivity Disorder (ADHD) affects your:

 How much does an Adult ADHD Diagnosis cost?

-Unfortunately, Medicare does not provide rebates for diagnostic assessments.
+Unfortunately, Medicare does not provide rebates for psychologists conducting diagnostic assessments for ADHD/ ADD.

 But in fact, autism and ADHD often coincide.
 An estimated 30 to 80 percent of children with autism also meet the criteria for ADHD and, conversely, 20 to 50 percent of children with ADHD for autism.